2006 Irish Professional Championship

 The 2006 Irish Professional Championship was a professional invitational snooker tournament which took place in October 2006.
-The tournament was held at the Spawell Sport & Leisure Complex in Templeogue, and featured sixteen exclusively Irish and Northern Irish players.
+The tournament was held at the Spawell Sport & Leisure Complex in Templeogue, and featured sixteen players exclusively from the Republic of Ireland and Northern Ireland.

 The last-16 and quarter-final matches were played over the best of nine frames, the semi-finals best of eleven and the final best of seventeen.
 Ken Doherty won the event, beating Michael Judge 9–4 in the final.